kernkonzept/ahci-driver/doc/usage.md

 virtual bus the AHCI driver searches for AHCI 1.0 compliant storage controllers.
 Please see io's documentation about how to setup a virtual bus.

+  * `--readonly`

+    This option sets the access to disks or partitions to read only for the preceding `client` option.

+    Flag.
+True if provided.

 ## Virtio block host

 Prior to connecting a client to a virtual block session it has to be created